queilawithaQ/documentation/_pro/builds-and-configuration/environment-variables.md

-CI_REPO_NAME            # The name of the repo CI_STRING_TIME          # The timestamp of the build as a string CI_TIMESTAMP            # The timestamp of the build in time format
+CI_REPO_NAME            # The name of the repo CI_STRING_TIME          # The timestamp of the build as a string CI_TIMESTAMP            # The timestamp of the build in time format CI_PULL_REQUEST         # Include the URL with the Pull Request.
+If no URL then the default is false.
+PR_NUMBER               # Include the Pull Request number on the build
 ```

 ### Service-defined Environment Variables